Project-Iris-CV/.github/profile/README.md

 ```

 ## Setting up the environment
-For setting up the software, initial setup for the downloaded repositories will be done, the setup includes `.env` modifcation and running of commands for initializing database and special values.

 ### Setup for frontend
-Before firing up the frontend a `.env` must be created which will contain the url of the API endpoint of the backend.
-The `.env` has the following format (where in this example we use the API endpoint `http://localhost:8080/api` for backend URL):
+Before launching the frontend, a `.env` file must be created containing the URL of the API endpoint of the backend.
+The `.env` file follows this format (In this example, the api endpoint `http://localhost:8080/api` was used.):

 ```
 # .env for iris-frontend